src-d/tm-experiments/README.md

 ```
 docker run --rm -it -v /path/to/data:/data \
-  tmexp train-hdp --bow-name my-bow --exp-name my-hdp-exp
+  tmexp train-hdp --bow-name my-diff-bow --exp-name my-hdp-exp
 ```

-Once this job is finished, the output files should be located in `/path/to/data/topics/my-bow/my-hdp-exp`.
+Once this job is finished, the output files should be located in `/path/to/data/topics/my-diff-bow/my-hdp-exp`.

 ### `label` command